 Technical Management

-Technical Management provides detailed technical skills and resources needed to support the ongoing operation of the IT Infrastructure, for example for the 2nd level support.
+Technical Management provides detailed technical skills and resources needed to support the on-going operation of the IT Infrastructure, for example for the 2nd level support.
 Technical Management also plays an important role in:

 Design: requirements about the deployed technologies, scalability, Availability and future directions are periodically gathered and prioritized, and finally negotiated with external Technology Providers.